top of page

 • Main colour airbrush with zenithal (from the top!) and multi stage highlights.
 Armour panels can have smooth lighting transitions.

-• Separate washes for each material element*.
+• Separate washes or other multiple methods of coloured shading for each material element*.

 • Most micro details like eyes, teeth, screens with patterns, and coloured cables, painted and highlighted, including some freehand patterning.